Classical and Quantum Mechanics via Lie algebras: The Poincare group

-Taking the limit $c\to \infty$ we find that $H$ becomes the kinetic energy $\half mv^2$ of a nonrelativistic particle of mass $m$, The {\bfi{nonrelativistic approximation}} $H \approx \half mv^2$ for the kinetic energy is valid for small velocities $v=|\p/m|\ll c$, where we may neglect the term $(v/c)^2$ in the square root of the denominator.

-\bfi{General spacetime.} The generalization of Minkowski spacetime is a manifold with a \bfi{pseudo-Riemannian metric} $g$ that is locally like a Minkowski spacetime.
+\bfi{General spacetime.} The generalization of Minkowski spacetime is a manifold with a \bfi{pseudo-Riemannian metric} $g$; the latter turns the tangent space at each point of the manifold into a Minkowski space.
 Thus around every point there is a chart and a coordinate system such that $g$ takes the form of a Minkowski metric.
 It is clear that a proper description of general relativity requires differential geometry and the development of tensor calculus.

 In general relativity but also already in special relativity physicists use some conventions that are worth explaining.
 Spacetime indices indicating components of four-vectors are indicated by Greek letters $\mu,\nu,\ldots$.
 To denote a four-vector $x=(x^\mu)$ one writes simply $x^\mu$.
 If an index appears ones upstairs and once downstairs, it is to be summed over; this is called the \bfi{Einstein convention}.
 Derivatives are objects with indices downstairs; $ \partial_\mu = \partial / \partial x^\mu$.
 The \bfi{Kronecker delta} $\delta^{\mu}_{\nu}$ is an invariant tensor and we have $\partial_\mu x^\nu=\delta^{\mu}_{\nu}$ and $\partial_\mu x^\mu=4$.
-The Minkowski metrix is usually denoted by the Greek letter $\eta$ and again one usually just writes $\eta_{\mu\nu}$ to denote the metric and not just the $\mu\nu$-component; as a matrix the Minkowski metric is given by:
+The Minkowski metric is usually denoted by the Greek letter $\eta$ and again one usually just writes $\eta_{\mu\nu}$ to denote the metric and not just the $\mu\nu$-component; as a matrix the Minkowski metric is given by:

 The Minkowski inner product is now written as $v\cdot w = v^\mu w^\nu \eta_{\mu\nu}$.
-If $v$ and $w$ are two elements of the tangent space at a point $x$ their inner product is in general relativity given by $v^\mu w^\nu g_{\mu\nu}(x)$, from which it is clear that general relativity is the curved generalization of special relativity.
+If $v$ and $w$ are two elements of the tangent space at a point $x$ their inner product in general relativity is given by $v^\mu w^\nu g_{\mu\nu}(x)$, from which it is clear that general relativity is the curved generalization of special relativity.
 To denote the metric $g$ physicists often describe a line element, which is to mean the distance of an infinitesimal displacement $ds=(dx^\mu)$;